 US expats can have a direct or indirect shareholder of a passive foreign investment company (PFIC).

-The IRS found the way to congratulate you on that by adding one additional form you need to file.
+As a US expat, if you own direct or indirect shares of a passive foreign investment company, then the IRS found the way to congratulate you on that by adding one additional form you need to file.
 Together with your tax return, you need to file Form 8621.

 This applies for each separate PFIC you are a shareholder if you: